ASSOCIATE IN APPLIED SCIENCE DEGREE IN EARLY CHILDHOOD EDUCATION

 - In addition, many EDU courses require individual fieldwork assignments in school and child care classrooms (ex. observations, interviews, completing an activity, etc.) as part of course requirements.

-- Criminal History- Students with a criminal history will likely not have employment opportunities in the Education programs and may also not be able to complete the practicum/fieldwork requirements for the programs.
+- Criminal History- Students with a criminal history will likely not have employment opportunities in an early childhood program and may also not be able to complete the practicum/fieldwork requirements for the programs.
+An up-to-date background check through the NC DCDEE is REQUIRED!

 - Physical Health and Emotional Health- Students should be in good physical and emotional health in order to be a student in the Education programs.
 For example: students may have to lift children, get down on floor level or low level chairs to interact with young children, move around the classroom easily, work with children and families of various abilities and backgrounds, deal with stressful situations, etc. Employment in the field often requires TB, drug tests and physician examinations.
-Practicum/fieldwork requirements may also include these components and thus students again may not be able to complete the practicum requirements for the programs.
+Practice / fieldwork requires these components or students may not be able to complete the practicum requirements for the programs.

 Resources for Students:

-Careers in Early Childhood Education (PDF): This document outlines various career choices in the field of early care and education including average salaries, required education, etc.
+Careers in Early Childhood Education List of Careers (PDF): This document outlines various career choices in the field of early care and education including average salaries, required education, etc.